 Soft tissue injuries are the most common injuries caused by auto accidents.
 They encompass any damage to your body’s connective tissue (muscles, ligaments, and tendons).
 A common example of a soft tissue injury is the pain in the neck and back that come from whiplash.
 Whiplash is the sudden movements imposed on the head and neck during a collision).

 Scrapes and Cuts

 Scrapes and cuts are often some of the most superficial injuries caused by car accidents.
-Broken glass, loose items inside the vehicle, and other projectiles are thrown around in a crash, often cutting or scraping your skin.
+Broken glass, loose items inside the vehicle, and other projectiles are thrown around in a crash.
+This often cutting or scraping your skin.
 These abrasions range from minor to serious, with some resulting in rapid blood loss.
 Airbags can also cause cuts or scrapes.

-Head injuries are typically the most catastrophic of all car accident injury types, and occur at an alarming rate.
-An unexpected collision or change in direction cause the head of the driver and passenger to experience rapid, unnatural movements.
+Head injuries are typically the most catastrophic of all car accident injury types and occur at an alarming rate.
+An unexpected collision or change in direction causes the head of the driver and passenger to experience rapid, unnatural movements.
 This can result in bruises, cuts, or whiplash injuries, or worse—concussions or severe brain damage.
 More severe collision impacts can cause the fluid and tissue inside the skull to become damaged.

 Arm and Leg Injuries

 Unlike the core of your body, your appendages are not securely fastened to any part of the vehicle.
 The same forces that whip your head and neck during a crash also thrash around your arms and legs, making them extremely susceptible to contusions, abrasions, and even broken bones and sprains.

 Depending on the severity and circumstances of your car accident, you may be suffering from any or all of these types of injuries.
 If the accident was caused by the negligent or careless actions of another driver, contact a New Jersey car accident attorney right away.

 Understanding the Factors that May Affect Your Compensation